basecamp/lufo/README.md

 recentsListTitle: 'Recently selected:'
 ```

-Turn the list off by setting `recentsListTitleEnabled` to `false` or change the title text by setting `recentsListTitle` to something else.
+Turn the title off by setting `recentsListTitleEnabled` to `false` or change the title text by setting `recentsListTitle` to something else.

 #### List Divider
 Lufo will place a disabled `<option>` at the end of the most-recently selected options list to use as a divider.